chrisBirmingham/gryphon_nest/README.md

 ### Data

-An optional folder containing yaml files providing context for mustache when it renders the template files in the content folder.
-Gryphon will use the data file with the same basename as the content file it's currently processing eg `contact.mustache -> contact.yaml`.
+An optional folder containing yaml files providing context for mustache when it renders a template file.
+Gryphon will use the data file with the same basename as the context file it's currently processing eg `contact.mustache -> contact.yaml`.
 The provided context will also be available in the layout file if provided.

 ## Migrating from Version 1